Track

 The camera is nicely tucked and held in place using a few more pieces of foam.

 Time for the initial weigh in.
 Looks good!
-Just a few more pieces of foam and some tape to add.
-We plan to launch in the morning as the weather is supposed to be perfect.
-It's about 11pm at this point.
+Just a few more pieces of foam and some tape

 On site, ready for final assembly.